Will weighed the three options.

 Maddie slipped out of her jacket and handed it to Will.
 "If I die, tell Allison she gets my boots."

-Will crept through the undergrowth, his boots sinking into the wet, rotted earth.
+Will crept through the undergrowth.
+His boots sank into the wet, rotted earth.
 Every twist of his torso sent a burning spike through his ribs.
-The System hadn't magically healed him; he was operating on pure adrenaline and borrowed time.
+He was operating on pure adrenaline and borrowed time.

 He reached the edge of the camp, crouching behind a stack of metal crates.
 His hands, slick with sweat, rummaged through the corporate cache.
-He found a quiver of real, balanced arrows and slung it over his shoulder, then snatched a set of small brass keys hanging from a hook on the supply cart.
+He found a quiver of real, balanced arrows and slung it over his shoulder.
+He snatched a set of small brass keys hanging from a hook on the supply cart.

 Will nocked an arrow.
 He tied the keyring to the shaft using a frayed piece of his own shoelace.
 Forty meters away, the large chained man was hauling a heavy generator, his broad back to the treeline.